SteadyCadence/api-docs/content/01-introduction.md

 In addition, each method + endpoint combination is described by a request payload, properties, and an example output.

-All URLs referenced here begin with the base path `https://platform-staging-api.cadasta.org`, which you put before the endpoint.
-If you're using a browser, the completed path will take you to the [API UI](#using-the-platform-api-ui), described below.

-> Beth Not sure about using the staging site as an example.
-The API docs should be generic and not pointing to a specific instance.
-Maybe we can rephrase this to "You have to prepend to the host name to the API examples."
-We could point to the demo site for users who want to explore the API.
+All URLs referenced here require their own base path, likely your own local instance of the Cadasta Platform.
+If you'd like to use an existing base path to explore the API, you can use the one for our demo site: `https://demo.cadasta.org/`.

 ### Using the API